Skip to content

 Spring Boot Auto-Configuration

-For Spring Boot applications using the framework-spring-boot-starter module EventHandlingProcessorAutoConfiguration provides fully configured EventHandlingProcessor Spring beans per processing group for all EventHandlerDefinition Spring beans defined within the same Spring application context.
+For Spring Boot applications using the framework-spring-boot-starter module EventHandlingProcessorAutoConfiguration provides fully configured EventHandlingProcessor Spring beans per processing group for all EventHandlerDefinition beans defined within the same Spring application context.

 The processor beans can be fully configured using EventHandlingProperties.
 The configuration provides suitable defaults, which may be overridden for all processing groups and/or per individual processing group, e.g. as follows: